niamul64/django-react-rest_api/rest frame work part 2 Mixing.md

       queryset = Status.objects.all() # from which table we want to show the data. serializer_class = StatusSerializer # StatusSerializer is the class we made in serializer.py to serialize the object lookup_field= 'id' # need to match with urls.py file's accepting key value variable
+      # By lookup_field--> we are mentioning, which field it will look for the matching and send response

       def put(self, request, *args, **kwargs): # this fuction will anable the update request(PUT) return self.update(request,  *args, **kwargs) #if we want PATCH request the. partial_update()